Bridget Quenzer can't believe it.

 "I'm shocked.
 I keep waiting to wake up from a dream or something," said Quenzer, after coming within 12 seconds of Amanda White's meet record at the Spiked Shoe Invitational at Johns Hopkins Sept.
 16.

 At Wednesday's Westminster Invitational, her time of 19 minutes, 57 seconds on the 3.1-mile course at Western Maryland College lagged just seven seconds behind the winner, Dulaney's Meghan White, Amanda's sister.

 That's an impressive start considering that until three months ago, Quenzer never had run competitively.
 She joined the indoor track team last winter just to get in shape for lacrosse.
 Starting out as a sprinter, she never even ran the mile until January.

 Once she began racing with the Sailors' senior distance runners, Liz Williams, Teresa Love and Renee Leach, Quenzer quickly improved.
-She even beat Love and Leach indoors a few times.

 Instead, she kept running and wondering why she had taken so long to discover her true athletic calling especially since she had been urged to run on her first visit to the Catonsville school.

 "When I came to Mount de Sales, Teresa Love took me around and she said to me, 'When you come here, you should run.
 It's so much fun.'
 I was like I will never run; I have other things to do," Quenzer said.
 "It's still weird when I think about it, that I'm actually running, because I never thought I would."

 Now, Quenzer doesn't just like to run, she has a real passion for cross country.